journeyman-cc/smeagol/README.md

  * indent-heading: You can indent headings of included page to adjust the included content to your surrounding structure.
 Indents 0-9 are supported.
  * indent-list: In Same manner you can indent lists of included page to adjust the included content to your surrounding structure.
 Indents 0-9 are supported.

  Security warning: At the moment there is no check against directory traversal attack.
-So include feature may expose files outside of your wiki.
+So include feature may expose files outside of your wiki content-dir.

 ## Advertisement
 If you like what you see here, I am available for work on open source Clojure projects.